TheLovinator1/discord-twitter-webhooks/README.md

     - If you want to run the bot in the background, you can run `docker-compose up -d`.

 ## Tests

-There are not enough tests yet.
-But we have a few.

 Add environment variable TEST_WEBHOOK to your environment or the .env before running tests.